karwa/swift-url/Sources/WebURL/WebURL.docc/FoundationInterop.md

 func checkHostAndMakeRequest(_ urlString: String) throws -> URLSessionDataTask {

-  // ✅ The string is only parsed once.
-  //    Note: best practice would be to hoist this as well :) guard let url = WebURL(urlString) else {
+  // ✅ The string is only parsed once. guard let url = WebURL(urlString) else {
     throw MyAppError.invalidURL
   }